 F. Report to the Board.
-Each bank shall report to its board or an appropriate committee of the board at least annually.
-This report should describe the overall status of the information security program and the bank's compliance with these Guidelines.
-The reports should discuss material matters related to its program, addressing issues such as: risk assessment; risk management and control decisions; service provider arrangements; results of testing; security breaches or violations and management's responses; and recommendations for changes in the information security program.
+You shall report to your board or an appropriate committee of the board at least annually.
+This report should describe the overall status of the information security program and your compliance with these Guidelines.
+The reports should discuss material matters related to your program, addressing issues such as: risk assessment; risk management and control decisions; service provider arrangements; results of testing; security breaches or violations and management's responses; and recommendations for changes in the information security program.

 G. Implement the Standards.
 1. Effective date.
-Each bank must implement an information security program pursuant to these Guidelines by July 1, 2001.
+You must implement an information security program pursuant to these Guidelines by July 1, 2001.

 2. Two-year grandfathering of agreements with service providers.
-Until July 1, 2003, a contract that a bank has entered into with a service provider to perform services for it or functions on its behalf satisfies the provisions of section III.D., even if the contract does not include a requirement that the servicer maintain the security and confidentiality of customer information, as long as the bank entered into the contract on or before March 5, 2001.
+Until July 1, 2003, a contract that you have entered into with a service provider to perform services for you or functions on your behalf satisfies the provisions of paragraph III.D., even if the contract does not include a requirement that the servicer maintain the security and confidentiality of customer information, as long as you entered into the contract on or before March 5, 2001.